Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Experiment

 \subsection{Tasks \& Metrics}

 We evaluate FAMER in two representative tasks instantiated within our proposed HA-Desire environment: \textbf{Prepare Afternoon Snack} and \textbf{Set Up Dinner Table}.
 Each task is associated with a five-dimensional value space that governs user preferences.
 The Snack task includes 10 potential goals, while the Table task contains 8.
 Each task is further divided into two levels: Medium and Large.
-In Medium setting, the number of target goals is 2, and the maximum episode length is 200 steps.
-In Large setting, the agent must satisfy 4 goals within 300 steps.
+In Medium setting, the number of target goals is 2, and the maximum episode length is 60 steps.
+In Large setting, the agent must satisfy 4 goals within 120 steps.
 For example, the Snack-M task involves a total of $C(10,2)=45$ possible goal combinations.
+The reason why we set the maximum goal space to 4 varying objects is that for daily tasks such as meal preparation, people often share a stable backbone of common objects and a small consideration subset of items ($\approx$3–5) that vary depending on individual preferences due to limited cognitive constraints~\cite{schank1975scripts,wood2022habits,hauser1990evaluation}.
+Details of the tasks are provided in Appendix~\ref{sec:appendix_env}.

-The agent is allowed to interact with the user for 3 episodes, and the user’s value attributes remain fixed throughout the entire interaction.
+For each task at a given level, every method is evaluated over 6 independent runs.
+In each run, the agent interacts with the human user for 3 episodes, with the user’s value attributes fixed throughout to match the agent-human adaptation setting.
+All reported results are averaged over the 6 runs.

 We evaluate performance using the following metrics:

 \textbf{Score}: Given $N$ total goals, the agent receives a reward of $\frac{1}{N}$ for each correct goal achieved.
 Completing an incorrect or distracting goal incurs a penalty of $-\frac{1}{2N}$.
 The maximum achievable score per episode is 1, corresponding to the completion of all goals without any mistakes.